seanyoung247/Amaze.me/TESTING.md

 **Reason for introduction to repository:**

-- Bug is minor and unlikely to be seen at runtime and fix is too complex for current deadline.
+- Bug is minor and unlikely to be seen at runtime.
+Fix is too complex for current deadline.
 Raised as issue for future fix.

 **Cause and proposed fix:**